LaunchCodeEducation/liftoff/src/modules/git/git-workflow.rst

    How to update feature branch with master:

-   1. Checkout the master branch ``git checkout master``
+   1. Checkout the master branch ``git checkout master``.
-   2. Git pull to update master ``git pull``
+   2. Git pull to update master ``git pull``.
-   3. Checkout the feature branch ``git checkout add-login-page``
+   3. Checkout the feature branch ``git checkout add-login-page``.
-   4. Merge master into the feature branch ``git merge master``
+   4. Merge master into the feature branch ``git merge master``.
-   5. Resolve and conflicts
+   5. Resolve conflicts.
-   6. Commit and push to origin
+   6. Commit and push to origin.

 Additional Resources